aturner-epcc/uknss-benchmark-ior_mdtest/README.QoS.N10.md

 # I. Run Rules
 --------------------------------------------------------------------------------

 The intent of this benchmark is to demonstrate and measure the performance of the quality of service capability of the QoS storage systems.

 Observed benchmark performance shall be obtained from a storage system configured as closely as possible to the proposed platform storage.

 For the purposes of this test, the use of a scalable unit or subset of the proposed scalable units is allowed.

+The building blocks for these tests are IOR and mdtest runs which are described in README.ior.N10.md and README.mdtest.N10.md.

 ### Required Runs

-Using the operating instructions layed out in README.ior.N10 and README.mdtest.N10:

 ## 1) Rate limit test:

-    a) IOPs result from strided single client CPU

-take IOPs from IOR or bandwidth - set QoS to half of that and re-run

-    b) IOPs result from random single client CPU
+   a) limit bandwidth of sequential, N to N, reads and writes

+    * Either from a fresh or completed run of IOR test 1a), single CPU sequential N-N, record the read and write bandwidth in the output.

+    * Using the provided QoS mechanism, set the read and write bandwidth QoS to half of the values recorded.

+    * Rerun the test with this QoS setting and record the results.

+    * Remove the QoS setting

+   b) limit IOPs of random, small-transaction, N to N, reads and writes

+    * Either from a fresh or completed run of IOR test 3a), single CPU random N-N, record the read and write bandwidth in the output.

+    * Using the provided QoS mechanism, set the read and write IOPs QoS to half of the values recorded.

+    * Rerun the test with this QoS setting and record the results.

+    * Remove the QoS setting

 take IOPs from IOR or bandwidth - set QoS to half of that and re-run